By Alon Klayman, Threat Hunting Expert at Team Axon

 Available Log Sources

-Now, after this quick overview of the basics of Azure Cloud as it relates to IR and Threat Hunting, let’s talk business.
+Now, after this quick overview of the basics of Azure Cloud as it relates to Incident Response and Threat Hunting, let’s talk business.
 And by business, I mean logs.

 Azure Cloud includes many different log sources, but let’s first focus on the 3 main ones: